foreverfl/vscode/docs/terminal/shell-integration.md

 ### Automatic script injection

 By default, the shell integration script should automatically activate on supported shells launched from VS Code.
 This is done by injecting arguments and/or environment variables when the shell session launches.
-This automatic injection can be disabled by setting `setting(terminal.integrated.shellIntegration.enabled)` to `false`.
+This automatic injection can be disabled by setting `terminal.integrated.shellIntegration.enabled` to `false`.

 This standard, easy way will not work for some advanced use cases like in sub-shells, through a regular `ssh` session (when not using the [Remote - SSH extension](/docs/remote/ssh.md)) or for some complex shell setups.
 The recommended way to enable shell integration for those is [manual installation](#manual-installation).

->**Note**: Automatic injection may not work on old versions of the shell, for example older versions of fish do not support the `$XDG_DATA_DIRS` environment variable which is how injection works.
+> **Note**: Automatic injection may not work on old versions of the shell, for example older versions of fish do not support the `$XDG_DATA_DIRS` environment variable which is how injection works.
 You may still be able to manually install to get it working.

 ### Manual installation

 To manually install shell integration, the VS Code shell integration script needs to run during your shell's initialization.
 Where and how to do this depends on the shell and OS you're using.
-When using manual install it's recommended to set `setting(terminal.integrated.shellIntegration.enabled)` to `false`, though not mandatory.
+When using manual install it's recommended to set `terminal.integrated.shellIntegration.enabled` to `false`, though not mandatory.

 > **Tip:** When using the [Insiders build](https://code.visualstudio.com/insiders), replace `code` with `code-insiders` below.